author: Mieczysław Sowiński, MA

-"A detached building or a semi-detached, terraced or group building, serving to meet housing needs, constituting a structurally independent whole, in which it is allowed to separate no more than two residential premises or one residential premises and business premises with a total area not exceeding 30% of the total area of the building . " Journal of Laws 1994 No. 89, item.
-414, art.
-3, point 2a, http://isip.sejm.gov.pl/servlet/Search?todo=file&id=WDU19940890414&type=3&name=D19940414Lj.pdf - access date: September 7, 2009
+"a free-standing building or a semi-detached, terraced or group building, serving housing needs, constituting a structurally independent whole, in which it is allowed to separate no more than two dwellings or one dwelling and commercial premises with a total area not exceeding 30% of the total area of the building .”
+OJ 1994 No. 89 item 414, art.
+3, pt.
+2a, http://isip.sejm.gov.pl/servlet/Search?todo=file&id=WDU19940890414&type=3&name=D19940414Lj.pdf – date of access: September 07, 2009.

-"A free-standing building or a semi-detached, terraced or group building, serving to meet the residential and aesthetic needs of a human being, structurally constituting an independent whole[...]"
+"a free-standing building or a semi-detached, terraced or group building, serving to meet the housing and aesthetic needs of man, constituting a structurally independent whole[...]"

 Aesthetic and functional aspect of single-family buildings

-“If judgments are made about objects only in terms of concepts, all notions of beauty disappear.
-So there can be no law by which one can be compelled to find something beautiful.
-No one can impose a judgment on whether a certain dress, a certain house or a certain flower is beautiful, with any talk about the reasons and principles.
-Everyone wants to see the object with their own eyes, as if whether or not he likes it depends on feeling, and yet, if he calls the object beautiful, he thinks that he has a voice of general public behind him and makes the claim that everyone should be with it. he agreed, otherwise the personal impression would be reliable only for himself and his liking. ”I. Edge, Criticism of the power of judgment, PWN, Warsaw 2004, p.
+“If objects are judged only in terms of concepts, all notion of beauty vanishes.
+Therefore, there can be no rule by which someone can be forced to find something beautiful.
+The judgment as to whether a certain garment, a certain house, or a certain flower is beautiful, cannot be imposed by any talk of reasons and principles.
+Everyone wants to see an object with his own eyes, as if his liking depended on his feeling, and yet if he calls an object beautiful, he thinks he has some universal voice behind him, and makes the claim that everyone agrees with him. agreed, for otherwise the personal impression would be authoritative only to himself and his taste."
+I. Edge, Criticism of the power of judgment, PWN, Warsaw 2004, p.
 83.

 What evokes similar impressions in the architect and the recipients of his work, the feelings of pleasure can be considered aesthetically valuable.